 One of the most common quadriliteral roots is تَرْجَمَ (to translate).
 Let’s use this root and compare it to a triliteral II-verb:

-Two more important patterns:
+Two more important patterns of 4-roots

 - The مَصْدَر of a quadriliteral root follows the pattern فَعْلَلَةٌ; occasionally also فِعْلالٌ is used.
 Thus a translation is called تَرْجَمة in Arabic.

 - The active participle (اِسْم فاعِل) follows the pattern مُفَعْلِلٌ, thus a translator is a مُتَرْجِم.

 What does form I of an Arabic 4-root-verb express?